tatsuworks/tatsumaki-go/README.md

-# tatsumaki-go
+# Tatsumaki Go
 A Go wrapper for Tatsumaki's API, one of the most popular bots on Discord.

-The current version is 1.0.0-release.
+The current version is 1.0.0.

 ## Tutorial